BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/motm/2018_09/readme.md

 ### Overview

-This month's map of the month focuses on the California Proposition 6 which proposes to repeal Senate Bill 1. ...
+This month's map of the month focuses on California Proposition 6 which proposes to repeal Senate Bill 1. ...

 ### Contents